-By Aaron Lee.
-Last Updated 24th February 2021.
-Welcome to our online guide where we will discuss manual handling injury claims and providing free legal advice.
+By Mark Ainsdale.
+Last Updated 28th May 2021.
+Welcome to our online guide, where we will discuss manual handling injury claims and providing free legal advice.
 Throughout this guide, we aim to discuss manual handling accident claims by outlining how a personal injury lawyer could be of assistance.
 And we also note how a high risk of injury at work from manual lifting is avoidable.

 Have you recently been injured in a manual handling accident that was not your fault?
 If another party was responsible for your manual handling injuries, you could be entitled to make a manual handling accident claim for compensation.
 Trust Accident Claims UK to help you make your manual handling injury claim on a No Win No Fee basis.
-We are a trusted personal injury solicitor’s firm with an excellent track record of helping victims such as you claim compensation for injuries caused by manual handling.
+We are a trusted personal injury solicitor’s firm with an excellent track record of helping victims, such as you claim compensation for injuries caused by manual handling.

-If you think you might be owed manual handling accident compensation call Accident Claims UK on 0800 073 8801 for your free legal consultation, to talk about your accident at work.
-If you have legitimate grounds for claiming compensation we will estimate how much your manual handling injury claim could be worth and will provide you with an expert solicitor with plenty of experience handling manual handling accident claims to represent you.
+If you think you might be owed manual handling accident compensation, call Accident Claims UK on 0800 073 8801 for your free legal consultation to talk about your accident at work.
+If you have legitimate grounds for claiming compensation, we will estimate how much your manual handling injury claims could be worth and will provide you with an expert solicitor with plenty of experience handling manual handling accident claims to represent you.

 Select A Section: